leeroybrun/node-utorrent-api/README.md

 First you need to instanciate a new client object, and then set the credentials used to connect to the uTorrent Web UI.

-Then you need to fetch the token, and finally you can do your calls to the API.
+Then you can do your calls to the API.

 ## Methods